elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-do-you-save-the-running-configuration-to-the-startup-configuration-on-a-router.md

 url: /learn/computer-science/questions/how-do-you-save-the-running-configuration-to-the-startup-configuration-on-a-router
 score: -1.0
 related_article1:
-    id: 165676
+    id: 165668
-    title: What is the difference between an IPv4 subnet mask and an IPv6 prefix length?
+    title: >-
+        What command is used to configure the device name on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-an-ipv4-subnet-mask-and-an-ipv6-prefix-length
+    url: /learn/computer-science/questions/what-command-is-used-to-configure-the-device-name-on-a-router
 related_article2:
-    id: 165675
+    id: 165671
+    title: >-
-    title: How do you assign an IPv4 address to a router interface?
+        How do you encrypt plaintext passwords on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-assign-an-ipv4-address-to-a-router-interface
+    url: /learn/computer-science/questions/how-do-you-encrypt-plaintext-passwords-on-a-router
 related_article3:
+    id: 165684
+    title: >-
+        What is the significance of monitoring link status in network management?
+    subject: Computer Science
+    url: /learn/computer-science/questions/what-is-the-significance-of-monitoring-link-status-in-network-management
+related_article4:
     id: 165675
+    title: >-
-    title: How do you assign an IPv4 address to a router interface?
+        How do you assign an IPv4 address to a router interface?
     subject: Computer Science
     url: /learn/computer-science/questions/how-do-you-assign-an-ipv4-address-to-a-router-interface
-related_article4:
-    id: 165681
-    title: How can you verify the routing table on a router?
-    subject: Computer Science
-    url: /learn/computer-science/questions/how-can-you-verify-the-routing-table-on-a-router
 related_article5:
-    id: 165678
+    id: 165676
-    title: How do you secure console access on a router?
+    title: >-
+        What is the difference between an IPv4 subnet mask and an IPv6 prefix length?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-secure-console-access-on-a-router
+    url: /learn/computer-science/questions/what-is-the-difference-between-an-ipv4-subnet-mask-and-an-ipv6-prefix-length
 ---

 &nbsp;